 School-Based Health Centers and Health Systems Transformation

 The ACA also presents opportunities to implement health reforms in school-based health centers.
-APHA has developed resources (all are downloadable PDFs) for school-based health center sponsors and policymakers identifying these opportunities.
+These case studies (PDF) show how some SBHCs are taking part in the process and offer recommendations for building on their best practices.
+APHA has also developed resources (all are downloadable PDFs) for school-based health center sponsors and policymakers identifying health reform opportunities.
 These resources also include a template school-based health centers can use to highlight their work and contact information for advocacy.